 Negotiations between Messrs Partridge Jones & Co secured the site from Mr H. P. D. Phillips.
-Mr H. P. D. Phillips of Gwerthonor Ganol Farm Gellygaer was a landowner who owned much of Llanhilleth.
+Mr H. P. D. Phillips of Gwerthonor, Gelligaer was a landowner who owned much of Llanhilleth.

 The Laying of the Memorial Stones.

-On the 15th October 1904 the ceremony of the laying of the Memorial Stones took place at the Llanhilleth Miners Institute.
-At the meeting on the site the workmen of Llanhilleth were firstly congratulated upon the success of their efforts and the foresight of the late Mr Edward Jones (Colliery Company Partner) to provide an institute for the district.
+On Saturday 15th of October 1904, the ceremony of the laying of the Memorial Stones took place at the Llanhilleth Miners Institute.
+At the meeting on the site, the workmen of Llanhilleth were firstly congratulated upon the success of their efforts and the foresight of the late Mr Edward Jones (Colliery Company Partner) to provide an institute for the district.
 The building with which considerable progress had been made is to be erected at an approximate cost of £7,000 according to the plans of the architect Mr Dan Lloyd, Llanhilleth.

 The procession paraded the streets headed by the Llanhilleth Brass Band who were under the leadership of Mr J. Hancock.
 Mr Thos Jones the under-manager and chairman of the buildings committee presided over the large attendance of spectators.
 Mr Jones was presented with a silver trowel and a mallet, suitably inscribed by Mr D. Lewis the contractor, for which he expressed his thanks.
-The chairman told how the late Mr Edward Jones (of Snatchwood, Pontypool – Partner in the Colliery Company) had taken a great deal of interest in the movement and who first put the desire in the hearts of the people of Llanhilleth to embark on such an undertaking.
+The chairman told how the late Mr Edward Jones of Snatchwood, Pontypool, a partner in the colliery company had taken a great deal of interest in the movement and who first put the desire in the hearts of the people of Llanhilleth to embark on such an undertaking.